vmware/terraform-provider-vra/website/docs/d/block_device.html.markdown

 * `project_id` - The id of the project the current user belongs to.

+* `persistent` - Indicates whether the block device survives a delete action.

 * `links` - HATEOAS of the entity.

 * `status` - Status of the block device.